amendelson/usc-data-2020/week13/README.md

 </script>

 # Week 13
 This week, we're gonna talk election maps and interactivity.
-And then we'll start on an interactive map of our own.
+And then we'll start on a map of our own.

 ---